hadynz/obsidian-kindle-plugin/README.md

 - Sync your highlights by uploading your `My Clippings.txt` file from your Kindle device

+- Enrich your notes by downloading extra metadata information about your book from Amazon.com

 - Configure your own ([Nunjucks][2]) template to generate notes in exactly the way that you want

 - Sync on demand or on Obsidian startup (via Amazon account method only)